-LABEL DESCRIPTION Name This field displays a name to identify this rule.
-Incoming Port This field displays a port number that a server on the WAN uses when it sends out a particular service.
-End Port nis field displays a port number or the final port number in a range of port numbers.
+LABEL DESCRIPTION Incoming Port This field displays a port number that a server on the WAN uses when it sends out a particular service.
+End Port This field displays a port number or the final port number in a range of port numbers.
 Trigger Port This field displays a port number that causes the NBG6818 to record the IP address of the LAN computer that sent then traffic to a server on the WAN.
 End Port This field displays a port number or the ending port number in a range of port numbers.
 Actions Click the icons under Actions to delete or edit an existing trigger port settings.
-Click 🗇 to delete the rule.
-Click 🗹 to edit the rule.
+Click to delete the rule.
+Click to edit the rule.